nutanix/nutanix.ansible/README.md

 > This collection requires Python 2.7 or greater

 ## Prism Cenral
-> For the 1.1.0 release of the provider it will have N-2 compatibility with the Prism Central APIs.
+> For the 1.1.0 release of the ansible plugin it will have N-2 compatibility with the Prism Central APIs.
 This release was tested against Prism Central versions pc2022.1.0.2 pc.2021.9.0.5 and pc.2021.8.0.1.

 Prism Central based examples: https://github.com/nutanix/nutanix.ansible/tree/main/examples/